SKefalidis/ccompiler/README.md

 - Support for prefix `++` and `--` operators.
 - Support for `+=,` `-=`, `*=`, `/=` and `%=` operators.

+Additionally a number of optimizations are applied to the final assembly code:
+- Dead code elimination
+- Various peephole optimizations

 ## Grammar:

 ```